A Unique Look at Old Hollywood - the REAL Old Hollywood

 The Park Slope air disaster.
 On Dec 16, 1960 two airliners collided over NYC.
 This child was the only survivor.
 He died the next day.

-New York man reads a newspaper, headline reads "Nazi Army Now 75 Miles From Paris."
+New York man reads a newspaper, the headline reads "[German] Army Now 75 Miles From Paris."
 May 18, 1940

 Painters suspended on the Brooklyn Bridge 1914.
 Imagine the safety rules now!